H2Swine/flac/man/flac.md

 	old abc.flac (provided flac has write access to that file).
 	The above example applies default settings.
 Often, recompression is done for higher compression, like e.g. flac -8f abc.flac
-	NOTE: If the input FLAC file does not end with .flac, the output still will default to .flac extension `flac abc.fla` will create abc.flac and keep abc.fla, just like for uncompressed input file.
+	NOTE: If the file to be re-encoded does not end with .flac, the output still defaults to .flac extension; `flac abc.fla xyz.oga` will create abc.flac and and xyz.flac, keeping abc.fla and xyz.oga, just like for uncompressed input file.
+Analogously for Ogg FLAC:
+	`flac --ogg abc.flac` will create abc.oga and keep abc.flac.

 `flac --tag-from-file="DESCRIPTION=notes.txt" -T "ARTIST=Queen" *.wav`
 :	Encode every .wav file in the directory and add some tags.
 Every